Menina

 The Olive Oil:

 It has to have a very low degree of acidity (limit maximum 0,8 degrees), to achieve the optimum communion with the tomato spread over slice.
-We use Oliva Virgen Extra of first pressing in cold, with olives Arbosana de La Boella - La Canonja - Reus.
+We use Oleaurum, d'Olis de Catalunya.

 The Salt: